surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 By default, the macros are assigned to midi CC 41-48, which is often mapped by default to knobs or slider banks for a lot of midi controllers.

-See [Continuous Controller information (CC)](#continuous-controller-information-cc) in the Technical Reference section for more information.
+See [MIDI CC Information](#midi-cc-information) in the Technical Reference section for more information.

 The right-click context menu also allows you to rename the controller.
 There is also the typical routing and clearing options,